 Are there specific dates that I need to be available to participate?

-By submitting an abstract, all individuals agree to be available Thursday, March 3 - Saturday, March 5, 2022.
+By submitting an abstract, all individuals agree to be available in person Thursday, February 29 - Saturday, March 2, 2024.
 An exception will only be made for religious purposes.
 You will have the opportunity to identify conflicts within your abstract submission.

 Are all authors required to agree on submitted content?